ThomWright/ThomWright.github.io/_drafts/microservice-architectures.md

 1. A depends on B if when B changes, A must also change
 2. A depends on B if it has *some knowledge* of B

-Where A and B are services.
-Here, _some knowledge_ generally means that A knows B exists, how to contact B and what API B exposes.
-Honestly, the second can be considered a subset of the first, but I talk so often about services "knowing about each other" that it helps to call it out explicitly.
+_Some knowledge_ can mean a bunch of things, for example it might be that service A knows B exists, how to contact B and what API B exposes.
+Generally A will contain some explicit reference to B or B's API in the source code.
+Honestly, this can be considered a subset of the first criteria, but I talk so often about services "knowing about each other" that it helps to call it out explicitly.

+Probably the most common dependency relationship is when A sends HTTP requests (or similar) to B. In this case A knows about B and if B's HTTP API changes then we might need to change A.

-These dependency relationships are related to the ideas of coupling and cohesion.
+These dependency relationships are closely related to the ideas of coupling and cohesion.
 You might often hear that services (or any kind of module) should have "high cohesion, and low coupling to other services".

 Kent Beck has [a good talk discussion coupling and cohesion](httpes://hackmd.io/@pierodibello/Continued-Learning-The-Beauty-of-Maintenance---Kent-Beck---DDD-Europe-2020) with relevant definitions which I'll use here too:

 - **Coupling** - A and B are coupled with respect to a particular change if changing A implies changing B.
 - **Cohesion** - If I have an element E that have sub-elements, that element is cohesive to the degree that its sub-elements are coupled, meaning that if I have to change one of these sub-elements, I have to change the others sub-elements at the same time too.

+Notice the strong similarity between the "coupling" and "dependency" definitions.

-With these definitions in mind, let's go through some guidelines.
+With these in mind, let's go through some guidelines.

 One of the overarching guidelines here is to **make services easy to change**.
 Change is (often) inevitable, however we generally don't know _how_ we will need to change our services in the future.
 There are a number of general principles we can follow to make this easier.